WDennington/practical_dnd_project/README.md

 ### CI Pipeline

-Below is a visual representation of the full pipeline in visual form, from getting a task to deploying it to the live enviroment.
+Below is a visual representation of the full pipeline, from getting a task to deploying it to the live enviroment.

 ![CI Pipeline image](https://i.imgur.com/pUVClbM.jpg)